devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Public certificates generated from ACM can be used on Amazon CloudFront, Elastic Load Balancing, or Amazon API Gateway but not directly on EC2 instances, unlike private certificates.
 - For private certificates, the ACM Private Certificate Authority (CA) is priced along two dimensions: (1) You pay a monthly fee for the operation of each private CA until you delete it and (2) you pay for the private certificates you issue each month.

-## System Manager

-- Systems Manager Run Command service enables you to automate common administrative tasks and perform ad hoc configuration changes at scale.
-- The AWS Systems Manager Maintenance Windows feature lets you define a schedule for when to perform potentially disruptive actions on your instances such as patching an operating system, updating drivers, or installing software or patches.
-Each Maintenance Window has a schedule, a maximum duration, a set of registered targets (the instances that are acted upon), and a set of registered tasks.
-- AWS Systems Manager Patch Manager automates the process of patching managed instances with security-related updates.
-For Linux-based instances, you can also install patches for non-security updates.
-You can patch fleets of Amazon EC2 instances or your on-premises servers and virtual machines (VMs) by operating system type.
-- Patch Manager uses patch baselines, which include rules for auto-approving patches within days of their release, as well as a list of approved and rejected patches.
-You can install patches on a regular basis by scheduling patching to run as a Systems Manager Maintenance Window task.
-You can also install patches individually or to large groups of instances by using Amazon EC2 tags.
-For each auto-approval rule that you create, you can specify an auto-approval delay.
-This delay is the number of days of wait after the patch was released, before the patch is automatically approved for patching.
-- A patch group is an optional means of organizing instances for patching.
-Patch groups can help you avoid deploying patches to the wrong set of instances.
-They can also help you avoid deploying patches before they have been adequately tested.
-You create a patch group by using Amazon EC2 tags.
-- Patch Manager provides a convenient view of patch status in the console and lets you export this data as a CSV file for analysis.
-- AWS Systems Manager Automation provides several runbooks with pre-defined steps that you can use to perform common tasks like restarting one or more EC2 instances or creating an Amazon Machine Image (AMI).
-A Systems Manager Automation runbook defines the actions that Systems Manager performs on your managed instances and other AWS resources when an automation runs.
-A runbook contains one or more steps that run in sequential order.
-Each step is built around a single action.
-Output from one step can be used as input in a later step.
-- AWS Systems Manager State Manager is primarily used as a secure and scalable configuration management service that automates the process of keeping your Amazon EC2 and hybrid infrastructure in a state that you define.
-- Session Manager is a fully managed AWS Systems Manager capability.
-With Session Manager, you can manage your Amazon Elastic Compute Cloud (Amazon EC2) instances, edge devices, and on-premises servers and virtual machines (VMs).
-You can use either an interactive one-click browser-based shell or the AWS Command Line Interface (AWS CLI).
-Session Manager provides secure and auditable node management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.
-- AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
-If you plan to use Systems Manager to manage on-premises servers and virtual machines (VMs) in what is called a hybrid environment, you must create an IAM role for those resources to communicate with the Systems Manager service.

 ## Design Patterns

 - Token Vending Machine: Obtain STS tokens from user credentials.
 These machines provide a mechanism for obtaining tokens while abstracting the complexity of how these tokens are generated.
 Developers can use a TVM without having detailed knowledge of how it produces tokens.

-## Security Token Service (STS)

-- At a high level, the external ID is a piece of data that can be passed to the AssumeRole API of the Security Token Service (STS).
-You can then use the external ID in the condition element in a role’s trust policy, allowing the role to be assumed only when a certain value is present in the external ID.
-This prevents transitive asume role from another account that can asume roles from the allowed account.
-- A cross-account role should be created in the destination accounts, not origin account.

 ## Amazon Connect